Kimsec/AutoAccept-CS2/README.md

 ## Description

-The Auto Accept is a lightweight application designed to automatically accept matches in Counter-Strike 2 with the mouse cursor.
+The Auto Accept is a lightweight application designed to automatically accept matches with the mouse cursor in Counter-Strike 2.
 It features a user-friendly graphical interface and __does not require installation__, making it easy to use for anyone.

 ## Features
 - Automatically detects and clicks the "Accept" button on the screen.